Applied Materials forecasts third-quarter sales above estimates

-(Reuters) - Applied Materials Inc forecast third-quarter sales above analysts’ estimates on Thursday, betting on sustained demand for its semiconductor manufacturing tools against the backdrop of a global chip shortage and efforts in several countries to subsidize chip factories.
+Applied Materials Inc (AMAT.O) forecast third-quarter sales above analysts' estimates on Thursday, betting on sustained demand for its semiconductor manufacturing tools against the backdrop of a global chip shortage and efforts in several countries to subsidize chip factories.

 The company's shares rose 1.5% in extended trading.